Covid-19 travel restrictions

 For more information on connections, please visit Atlanta's information page

 For each flight in your journey you will receive a boarding pass.
-If you do not have a boarding pass for a flight in your journey, you should contact the airline or visit the airline desk.
+If you do not have a boarding pass for a flight in your journey, you should visit the airline desk at the airport.

-Except in the United States, you will need to pick them up at baggage claim at your first point of arrival in the US.
+Great news!
+Your bag will be automatically transferred to your connecting flight, except in the United States, where you will need to pick them up at baggage claim at your first point of arrival in the US.
 Give yourself some extra time to do this.

 Connecting in the US and my bag tag shows the final destination